Velas Turtle Festival

 A brand new day, it had rained all night and continue to do so early in the morning, it could however not dampen our spirits to go one more time to the beach.
-However this time the route was different.
-We walked through the by lanes of the village, criss-crossing paths to reach the beach.
+However, this time the route was different.
+We walked through the by lanes of the village, crisscrossing paths to reach the beach.
 This was an effort not to wake up the village will the yellow bus engine roar.
 Lady luck seems to be on our side.
 Two more baby turtle had emerged and ready to make their maiden walk to the horizon.
 We even managed to spot 5 dolphins.
 Post photo shooting and video shooting, we had breakfast.
 We bid farewell to our kind host, who was always ready to serve tea to us – be it night or day, rain or sunshine and left Velas village with a keen desire to come back again.

 Our driver was ready and patient as we ensured that maximum photo ops were covered departed via ferry to Harihareshwar temple to seek the divine blessings.
 Some of us choose to do the pradakshina of the temple while the others choose to laze around the beach.
-However Bhavin had other ideas as we played Frisbee honestly never quite imagined that law of Physics were applicable in such a simple game.
+However, Bhavin had other ideas as we played Frisbee honestly never quite imagined that law of Physics was applicable in such a simple game.
 Bhavin had taken it upon himself to teach us how to play Frisbee ensuring the distance was appropriate and everyone was making a genuine effort to enjoy.

 On the beach at Harihareshwar you could also enjoy water sports such as Banana boat ride, Jet ski.
 Later we had lunch at one of the restaurant near the temple and proceeded to Mumbai.
 We had lots of fun in the bus by playing Dumb Charades, Antakshari and also did some cool photography along the expressway.